hemangsk/Gravity/_posts/2017-08-15-Emily-Dickinson-never-stops-to-surprise-me.markdown

 >Requires sorest need.
 >
 >-- *First stanza of "Success is counted sweetest".*

 I think there is a point in our life that we all realised that, yes, everything works on a relative scale - if there is no bitterness, we wouldn't qualify anything as sweet.
 Yet, every time I read these lines, I am amazed how it's so beautifully written down by Dickinson.

+On Fame:

+>I’m Nobody!
+Who are you?
+>
+>Are you – Nobody – too?
+>
+>Then there’s a pair of us!
+>
+>Don’t tell! they’d advertise – you know!
+>
+>
+>How dreary – to be – Somebody!
+>
+>How public – like a Frog –
+>
+>To tell one’s name – the livelong June –
+>
+>To an admiring Bog!

+On Love and Death:

+>I could not die with you,
+>
+>For one must wait
+>
+>To shut the other’s gaze down,—
+>
+>You could not.
+>
+>
+>And I, could I stand by
+>
+>And see you freeze,
+>
+>Without my right of frost,
+>
+>Death’s privilege?
+>
+> -- excerpt from *"I cannot live with you."*

-And my favourite of all - *"We never know how high we are".
+And my favourite of all, a poem that would make you feel like reading a shonen manga - *"We never know how high we are".*

 >We never know how high we are
+>
 >  Till we are called to rise;
+>
 >And then, if we are true to plan,
+>
 >  Our statures touch the skies—
 >
+>
 >The Heroism we recite
+>
 >  Would be a daily thing,
+>
 >Did not ourselves the Cubits warp
+>
 >  For fear to be a King—

+FYI "Cubit" is a small unit of length.